WebOrigami/projector/README.md

 While the command bar has focus, you can press the Up or Down arrow keys to navigate to, respectively, the previous or next command in the recent command list.

 If you have navigated within the result pane (see below), the right side of the command bar shows the current path within the result.

+### Back and Forward buttons

+Back and Forward buttons like you navigate your command history in the same way you can navigate web history in a browser.

 ## Result pane